 Generally, intraglomerular mesangial cells have an irregular shape and are thought to be related to smooth muscle cells.
 They contain similar proteins, such as myosin and actin, and have the ability to contract.
-Situated in the gaps between glomerular capillaries, mesangial cells connect to the basement membrane that helps make up the capillary walls and forms part of the filter through which blood passes before entering Bowman's capsule.
+Situated in the gaps between glomerular capillaries, these cells connect to the basement membrane that helps make up the capillary walls and forms part of the filter through which blood passes before entering Bowman's capsule.

 Connected firmly to the membrane by cell processes and tiny tubules known as microfibrils, the bridging arrangement of each mesangial cell helps to ensure glomerular structure is stable.
 Otherwise, the glomerular capillaries could unravel or distend, with a subsequent effect on filtration.
 The hemodynamics of glomerular filtration is such that there is pressure on the basement membrane to expand and mesangial cells may help by making small, compensatory contractions.